Ahead of this autumns's Reframe: Women in Tech conference in London, Spektrix engineers reflect on the benefits of a flexible and caring workplace.

 Every piece of information I could possibly want before applying was provided up front - job description, salary bands, information on company and values - everything was right there.
-That continued through the interview process, in which questions were sent in advance - this allowed me to marshal my thoughts, present myself well, and not worry about summoning every detail from memory.
+That continued through the interview process, in which questions were sent in advance - this allowed me to marshall my thoughts, present myself well, and not worry about summoning every detail from memory.
 Remote interviews with casually-dressed people are a massive improvement on previous experiences of getting all suited and booted, working out routes and estimating likely delays, and sitting the other side of a table from people who might ask you anything.

 My background is with much larger corporations, and I have definitely noticed the difference in company culture.

 Lots of companies say they are ‘open’, ‘trusting’ or ‘flexible’ - Spektrix actually is.
 I’m able to do my job without unnecessary red tape, and I’m trusted to be a subject matter expert in my field.

 When I have needed support with particular aspects of my role, I’ve received it - one area of responsibility was something I had no previous experience with, and I had training approved without fuss or delay.